‘She lit up every room’: Holocaust survivor Eve Kugler dies, aged 94

 Mainly orphan children were chosen, but at the last minute two lost their place due to illness.
 Eve and Ruth took their place, leaving their parents and Lea behind.
 For the next five years Eve lived in New York City in three different foster homes, sometimes separated from her sister.

 In the roundup of Jews in 1942 the French Resistance hid Lea, then aged five, in a Catholic convent.
 Her parents survived the war in French concentration camps.
-They were reunited in NY in 1946.
+They were reunited in NY in 1946 and Eve’s father lived until he was 98 years old.

 Thank you for helping to make Jewish News the leading source of news and opinion for the UK Jewish community.
 Today we're asking for your invaluable help to continue putting our community first in everything we do.